 In 2012, 75% of the population lived within 10 miles (16 km) of the coastline.

-In 2012, the killing of Trayvon Martin by George Zimmerman in Sanford drew national attention to Florida's stand-your-ground laws and sparked African American activism, including the Black Lives Matter movement.
+In 2012, the killing of Trayvon Martin by George Zimmerman in Sanford drew national attention to Florida's stand-your-ground laws and sparked the Black Lives Matter movement.

-In 2012, the legislature's redistricting was announced, which was quickly challenged in court.
+In 2012, the legislature's redistricting was challenged in court, on the grounds that it had unfairly benefited Republican interests.

-In 2013, Florida refused to participate in providing coverage for the uninsured under the Affordable Care Act, colloquially called Obamacare, and refused to accept additional Federal funding for Medicaid.
+In 2013, Florida refused to participate in providing coverage for the uninsured under the Affordable Care Act, colloquially called Obamacare.
+The Florida legislature also refused to accept additional Federal funding for Medicaid.

-According to The Sentencing Project, in 2014, the effect of Florida's felony disenfranchisement law is such that more than one in ten Floridians—and nearly one in four African-American Floridians—were shut out of the polls because of felony convictions.
+According to The Sentencing Project, the effect of Florida's felony disenfranchisement law is such that in 2014, "[m]ore than one in ten Floridians—and nearly one in four African-American Floridians—are [were] shut out of the polls because of felony convictions", although they had completed sentences and parole/probation requirements.

-In 2014, the court ruled that at least two Florida districts had to be redrawn because of gerrymandering, after lengthy testimony.
+In 2014, after lengthy testimony, the court ruled that at least two districts had to be redrawn in Florida because of gerrymandering.

 In July 2015, the Florida Supreme Court ruled that lawmakers had followed an illegal and unconstitutional process overly influenced by party operatives, and ruled that at least eight districts had to be redrawn.

-On December 2, 2015, a 5–2 majority of the Court accepted a new map of congressional districts, some of which was drawn by challengers, making changes particularly in South Florida.
+On December 2, 2015, a 5–2 majority of the Court accepted a new map of congressional districts, some of which was drawn by challengers.
+Their ruling affirmed the map previously approved by Leon County Judge Terry Lewis, who had overseen the original trial.

-In June 2016, a gunman killed 49 people at a gay nightclub in Orlando.
-It was the deadliest incident in the history of violence against LGBT people in the United States, as well as the deadliest terrorist attack in the U.S. since the September 11 attacks in 2001, and it was the deadliest mass shooting by a single gunman in U.S. history until the 2017 Las Vegas shooting.
+In June 2016, a gunman killed 49 people at a gay nightclub in Orlando, the deadliest incident in the history of violence against LGBT people in the U.S.

 Florida is sometimes considered a bellwether state in presidential elections because every candidate who won the state from 1996 until 2016 won the election.

-In 2016, Florida switched back to the GOP in the presidential election.
+In 2016, Florida switched back to the GOP in the presidential election, with Donald Trump heading the party's ticket.

-In June 2016, the Orlando Nightclub Shooting was the deadliest mass shooting by a single gunman in U.S. history until the 2017 Las Vegas shooting.
+Until the 2017 Las Vegas shooting, the June 2016 Orlando shooting was the deadliest mass shooting by a single gunman in U.S. history.

-In the 2018 elections, the ratio of Republican to Democratic representation in Florida fell from 16:11 to 14:13.
-The U.S. Senate election between Bill Nelson and Rick Scott was close, as well as the gubernatorial race between Ron DeSantis and Andrew Gillum.
+In the 2018 elections, the ratio of Republican to Democratic representation fell from 16:11 to 14:13.
+The U.S. Senate election between Democratic incumbent senator Bill Nelson and then governor Rick Scott was close.
+Republicans also held onto the governorship in a close race between Republican candidate Ron DeSantis and Democratic candidate Andrew Gillum.

 During the 2019 academic year, 346,604 students attended one of the twelve universities in the State University System of Florida.